cscribn/README-one-on-one-work/README.md

 * Anything we need to partner on?
 * What is giving you/your team energy?
 What is draining?
 * What are you working on for learning/career-building?
-* What topics do you have?

 ### Skip-Level Agenda

-* Show/tell me what you're working on.
+* Tell/show me what epics you've been making progress on.
 * Tell me about what you've done lately for career-building.
 * Give an update on your manager/lead.
-* How can I better support you?
+* What can I help with?